 "Hunting as Breadwinning: Food, Family, and Performative Provisioning in Modern America"

 3/21 – Cathleen Cahill, Associate Professor of History, University of New Mexico

 "Indians on the Road: Native Mobility, Modernity, and Regional Identity at the Turn of the 20th Century"

 4/18 – Tobin Shearer, Associate Professor of History, UM

 The History Department currently is seeking financial support for this workshop.
-If you are interested in giving to the History Department to honor Professor Lockridge and to support our intellectual community, please contact Professor Kyle G. Volk.
+If you are interested in honoring Professor Lockridge and supporting our intellectual community, please contact Professor Kyle G. Volk.